Orders of Service

 People: And also with you.

-Reader: The Holy Gospel of our Lord Jesus Christ according to Luke.
+Gospeler: The Holy Gospel of our Lord Jesus Christ according to Matthew.

 People: Glory to you, Lord Jesus Christ.